coolOrangeLabs/powerLoadPublic/README.md

 ## Installation

 1. Download bcpToolkit and run installer.
 You may need to unblock the exe before running the installer.
-2. Download the Zip-File for your Vault version from the [Release](../../releases) area.
-You may need to unblock the ZIP before extraction it.
+2. Download the "powerShell Extension (PSE) for powerLoad" from the [Release](../../releases) area and the run installer.
+You may need to unblock the MSI before running the installer.
-3. Extract the Zip-File into a local folder of your choice, e.g. "C:\coolOrange\powerLoad".
-4. If necessary, unblock all .dll Files or Run the script as Administrator (select all files, right click > properties, unblock).
-5. Create a new PowerShell script or use a sample from the [Samples](https://github.com/coolOrangeLabs/powerLoadPublic/tree/main/Samples) folder.
+3. Create a new PowerShell script or use a sample from the [Samples](https://github.com/coolOrangeLabs/powerLoadPublic/tree/main/Samples) folder.

 ## Functions overview